What is share trading?

 What affects stock prices?

-A company’s share price is driven primarily by its fundamentals: how fast its sales are growing, how resilient its earnings are, and what its competitive advantages are.
-Investors and traders can try to answer these questions by reading analyst reports or by looking through the company’s own financial statements.
+Ultimately, a company’s share price is driven primarily by its fundamentals: sales growth, earnings resilience, and competitive advantage.
+Investors can gain insights from analyst reports or company financial statements.

 Share prices fluctuate constantly in the short term according to investor demand, which is driven by factors like news events, market fundamentals, the macro economy and market sentiment.